-Pediatric Dentistry
+Pediatric Dentistry in Columbia

 Dr. Casey is a board-certified pediatric dentist with over 30 years’ experience in patient care.
 His specialized education allows us to facilitate care for young children of all backgrounds, including those with special needs.
 Dr. Casey also has advanced training in the area of early intervention pediatric orthodontics.